RhythmusByte/My-Journey/README.md

-This Repo is created during my journey towards software developer.
-This repo contains some basic varieties of source codes.
+This repo is created during my journey towards becoming a software developer.
+This repo contains some basic varieties of source code.